Mikicai/ETL_project/README.md

 # ETL_project
 ETL project
 Group name: Team Agile
-Team member: Faisal Malik, Praveena MS , Miki Minhui Cai
+Team members: Faisal Malik, Praveena MS , Miki Minhui Cai

-Our client is  a WA university sales and marketing department manager.
+Our client is  a WA University Sales and Marketing Department manager.

 Project proposal:
 WA university is planning their courses to run for next year.
-They have come to us and want to work with us to find out what courses will be popular in the next few years.
+They have approached us and want to work with us to find out what courses will be popular in the next few years.

 To predict the in-demand courses/qualifications, we will look at the data in the growing industries, income levels of different qualifications and occupations.
 Our main source of data comes from ABS.